nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/enocean.rst

 Dependencies
 ************

-The EnOcean library depends on the :option:`CONFIG_BT_OBSERVER` capability in the Bluetooth stack to function.
+The EnOcean library depends on the :kconfig:`CONFIG_BT_OBSERVER` capability in the Bluetooth stack to function.

-To enable persistent storage of device commissioning data, the :option:`CONFIG_BT_SETTINGS` subsystem must also be enabled.
+To enable persistent storage of device commissioning data, the :kconfig:`CONFIG_BT_SETTINGS` subsystem must also be enabled.

 API documentation
 =================